 Much like sponsoring a sporting team, getting behind local events promotes trust and a sense of community spirit with local citizens.
 People like to see businesses that are willing to give back to the community and will be happy to support that business in turn.
 Events can also offer great exposure by putting put the brand or business in front of a large local audience.

-While they may not seem like much, business cards can actually have a really positive effect on a business’ visibility.
+While they may not seem like much, business cards can actually have a really positive effect on a business’s visibility.
 They are a great low-budget advertising option that, thanks to their size, can be employed in multiple scenarios.
-They can be placed at the business itself, handed out easily by staff members, or even placed strategically at other businesses (with their permission of course).
+They can be placed at the business itself, handed out easily by staff members, or placed strategically at other businesses (with their permission, of course).

 A blog is a great way to create engaging content that doubles as promotional or advertising material for a business.
 Topics might include news and events, product reviews, stories of the industry and many others.
 A good blog that attracts a large readership will likely be hugely valuable to the business at the centre of it.

 Competitions or giveaways are a brilliant way of cultivating hype about a business and getting people to interact.
-Usually, a competition will require consumers to purchase products or in some other way promote the business (such as by liking its Facebook page) for a chance at a prize.
-Competitions not only drive sales, but they also create engagement and generate discussion amongst consumers – all for relatively little cost to the business owner.
+Usually, a competition will require consumers to purchase products or, in some other way, promote the business (such as by liking its Facebook page) for a chance at a prize.
+Competitions drive sales and create engagement and generate discussion amongst consumers – all for relatively little cost to the business owner.

 Online business directory listings, which are often free, are essentially a cost-effective form of advertising.
 Directory listings increase a business’ visibility and also bolster a business’ online presence in a variety of other ways.
 Check out our article here for more information on the benefits of business directory listings: ueni.com/online-directory